lingshu/8-puzzle-game-bfs-dfs-ast/README.md

   -If not, we then expand the node.
 To expand a node, we generate all of its immediate successorsand add them to the frontier, if they (i) are not yet already in the frontier, and (ii) have not beenvisited yet.

-This describes the life cycle of a visit, and is the basic order of operations for search agents in thisassignment—(1) remove, (2) check, and (3) expand.
-We will implement the assignment algorithms asdescribed here.
-Please refer to lecture notes for further details, and review the lecture pseudo-codebefore you begin.
+This describes the life cycle of a visit, and is the basic order of operations for search agents in this project—(1) remove, (2) check, and (3) expand.